 The Cohen Memorial Fund was established in 1984 to support the Benjamin V. Cohen Peace Fellowship Program, which awards funds to Ball State faculty members and graduate students for research in fields related to progress toward a peaceful world.

 The Center for Peace and Conflict Studies manages the logistics of the Cohen Fellowship.

-For more information on how to apply for the fellowship, download the fellowship guidelines and contact the Center for Peace and Conflict Studies by phone at 765-285-1622 or e-mail us at email@example.com.
+For more information on how to apply for the fellowship, download the fellowship guidelines and application cover sheet, and contact the Center for Peace and Conflict Studies by phone at 765-285-1622 or e-mail us at email@example.com.